-- As we pay for biological products under . - Through the applicable payment system, using the appropriate coding and payment rates, similar to the way we pay for administering other complex biological products.
+- As we pay for biological products under Section 1847A of the Social Security Act. - Through the applicable payment system, using the appropriate coding and payment rates, similar to the way we pay for administering other complex biological products.

 Monoclonal antibodies that are used for pre-exposure prophylaxis prevention of COVID-19 will continue to be paid under the Part B preventive vaccine benefit if they meet applicable coverage requirements.